Edgar Allan Poe activities should awaken students to this memorable author.

 “The Tell-Tale Heart”

 To me, the suspense in “The Tell-Tale Heart” never becomes less-eerie.
-I read this story when I was (probably) way too young, and I remember my questions, my initial reactions, and my horror.
+I read this story when I was (probably) way too young (before middle school) and remember my questions, my initial reactions, and my horror.

 Common Lit has great activities for this story, and I utilize their writing prompts when I teach “The Tell-Tale Heart.”

 Edgar Allan Poe activities are abundant, and students appreciate his odd tales.
-As English teachers, Poe’s work allows us to meet standards and entertain students.
+As English teachers, Poe’s work allows us to meet standards and entertain our readers.

 You can check out my Edgar Allan Poe activity bundle for more ideas.